-The endangered North Atlantic Right Whales (Eubalaena glacialis) were named so because they were the "right whale" to hunt.
+The critically endangered North Atlantic Right Whale (Eubalaena glacialis) was named so because they were the "right whale" to hunt.
 They were the right whale to hunt for a variety of reasons, including slow swimming speed (4 knots maximum) ; floating after death; significant amounts of very long and flexible baleen; and significant amounts of blubber that could be rendered down into oil.
 Right whales were "protected" from legal hunting in 1935.

 Studies of biopsied North Atlantic right whales indicate very little genetic variability within the population.
 This is assumed to be due to significant inbreeding, following the reduction of the population (population bottleneck) due to whaling.
 Reduced reproductive success due to inbreeding, coupled with the low reproductive rate of mysticetes in general, might partly explain the lack of recovery of Eubalaena glacialis.
 Recent analyses indicate that the population bottleneck might pre-date whaling (Rastogi, et al, 2004).

 Right whales feed almost exclusively on small crustaceans called calanoid copepods, and hence have a very limited food niche.
 Right whales calve in winter off the coast of Georgia and Florida, and can sometimes be seen in the waters off New York during their migration to and from their typical feeding grounds (the Great South Channel, the Gulf of Maine, the Scotian shelf, and now the Gulf of St. Lawrence, and elswhere throughout the Western North Atlantic).
 Sometimes right whales can be seen in NY's waters in the summer as well.